CorporateRewards/docs-myrewards/source/index.html.md

 ## Create a Points Transaction

 **Note this is 'v1' endpoint.** This endpoint is for either crediting or debiting points for a user.
+This endpoint will respond with the MyRewards transaction id.
 Points transactions have a type of either 'Credit' or 'Debit'.
 A points transaction will also have a variety which will be one of:

 Variety | Programme Points affecting? | Permitted Type
 ------- | --------------------------- | --------------